UBC-CIC/amazon-transcribe-captions-for-zoom/README.md

 Amplify  offers Git-based deployments with features like CI/CD and branch previews.

-Following the instructions outlined in this document to implement a Git based deploy https://docs.aws.amazon.com/amplify/latest/userguide/getting-started.html
+Follow the instructions outlined in follwing document to implement a Git based deploy: https://docs.aws.amazon.com/amplify/latest/userguide/getting-started.html

 ## Alternative how to test / run the front end client locally